<< Chapter < Page Chapter >> Page >

 Food chains and food webs

-In many ecosystems, the base, or foundation, of the food chain consists of photosynthetic organisms (plants or phytoplankton), which are called producers .
-The organisms that consume the producers are herbivores: the primary consumers .
+In many ecosystems, the bottom of the food chain consists of photosynthetic organisms (plants and/or phytoplankton), which are called primary producers .
+The organisms that consume the primary producers are herbivores: the primary consumers .
 Secondary consumers are usually carnivores that eat the primary consumers.
 Tertiary consumers are carnivores that eat other carnivores.
-Higher-level consumers feed on the next lower trophic levels, and so on, up to the organisms at the top of the food chain: the apex consumers .
-In the Lake Ontario food chain, shown in [link] , the Chinook salmon is the apex consumer at the top of this food chain.
+Higher-level consumers feed on the next lower tropic levels, and so on, up to the organisms at the top of the food chain: the apex consumers .
+In the Lake Ontario food chain shown in [link] , the Chinook salmon is the apex consumer at the top of this food chain.

 Get Jobilize Job Search Mobile App in your pocket Now!